 Overall, I highly recommend the service to investors of all level.
 In addition to general investing, they also offer IRA accounts to save for retirement.
-You can signup with this link and receive six free months.

 I also created a small investment account for each of my kids.
 They love to open the app and see how the investment has grown.
 I have a standing offer to them: for every dollar they invest, I will match it.
 It’s been a fun lesson in patience and waiting.

 At the time I started with Betterment, I wondered about real world results.
 I wasn’t able to find much out there so I thought I’d chronicle my own experience here each year to help others.